How Do Cats Get Worms?

 How do I prevent my cat from becoming infected with coccidia?

-I always advise that young kittens have routine fecal tests performed at 6-to-8 and 10-to-12 weeks of age.
-The most effective way to prevent coccidia in your cat’s intestine is with a routine fecal test.
+I always advise that young kittens have routine fecal tests performed at 6-8 and 10-12 weeks of age.
+The most effective way to prevent a coccidia infestation in your cat’s intestine, or coccidiosis, is with routine fecal testing.
 Whether your cat is showing clinical signs or not, it is important to have their fecal sample tested once to twice a year for parasites.
 This is an easy and effective way to detect coccidia and other intestinal parasites early and treat or prevent infection.

-Pumpkin Pet Insurance offers an optional preventive care pack for cats and kittens that fully covers a yearly fecal test to screen for intestinal worms and other parasites in your pet.
-This can be a great way to get money back every year on these routine expenses.
-And as always, if you ever have any questions or concerns about your pet, you should visit or call your vet without hesitation.
-As a small animal vet myself, I guarantee your veterinarian has only one goal in mind – to make sure your pets are happy and healthy!
+As always, if you ever have any questions or concerns about your pet, you should visit or call your vet without hesitation.
+As a small animal vet myself, I guarantee your veterinarian has only one goal in mind: to make sure your pets are happy and healthy.

 Dr. Alison Birken